 Bill Stahl has been a San Francisco based improviser for the past seven years.
 He has trained at BATS Improv and was a guest with the mainstage BATS company for the nine-month 2012/2013 season.
 Bill occasionally runs workshops and guests at BATS.
 Bill was a guest with the Un-Scripted Theater Company for the first time in 2015 with the cast of And it All Went to Hell, and most recently with the 2018 show Love at First Sight.

 Clare Bierman is a recent University of San Francisco grad, a terrible retail associate, and a professional unpaid intern.
 She has been improvising since 2012, and has graced stages in her real home (Los Angeles), her adopted home (San Francisco) and her dream home (Copenhagen) where she has been garnered such real reviews as "not as embarrassing as I expected" and "has resting constipation face."
 When not performing with Dash, she can be found rolling her own sushi and whistling at birds.

 Jay Ridler is a historian, writer and improviser.
 He joined Pan Theater in 2013 as a member of Liquid Mind, and teaches their drop in classes and sketch writing/performing workshop.
 He directed his first show, Wrestlepalooza, in 2016, and, along with Sid Starr, is a member of The Ambassadors improv duo.
 He’s stoked about bringing history and improv together with the gang at Un-Scripted Theater Company for Secret Lives!
 A former punk rock musician and cemetery groundskeeper, Jay lives in the East Bay.

-Sarah JK Shoemaker is currently an ensemble member at Un-Scripted Theater Company.
-She teaches at Leela Theatre where she also performs with their Armando Company.
+Sarah JK Shoemaker taught at Leela Theatre where she also performed with their Armando Company.
 She is a founding member of the all-female ensemble Peach Pit and guests with Kari and Company.
 In 2015, Sarah guested with The Hills are Alive with the Sound of Improv for a cave match at BATS.
 Her duo troupe, Tall Grande Venti, has been touring the improv festival circuit.